 - Powders are designed to be dissolved in water.
 Powders come in either sachets or envelopes (with pre-prepared amounts), or in a tub with a scoop to measure out the right amount.
 Your doctor or pharmacist will tell you how much powder and how much liquid to use.

-- If you have a sachet or envelope, open it and pour the contents into a small glass of water.
+- If you have a sachet or envelope, open it carefully and pour the contents into a small glass of water.
 Ideally your child should be able to swallow all the liquid in one or two gulps, although for some medicines the manufacturer recommends a larger amount of liquid.
-Check the label on the medicine and if you are not sure ask your doctor or pharmacist.
+Check the label on the medicine; if you are not sure ask your doctor or pharmacist.

-- If you have a tub, measure out the right amount using the scoop and pour it into a small glass of water.
+- If you have a tub of powder, measure out the right amount using the scoop and pour it into a small glass of water.

-- Stir well until all the powder has dissolved and the mixture is clear or slightly hazy.
+- Stir well until all the powder has dissolved and the mixture is clear or slightly cloudy.

 - You can add fruit squash to the drink if your child does not like the taste.
 The medicine will still work properly.

 - Make sure your child drinks it all.
 If they cannot drink it all in one go, they can drink it over about 30 minutes.
 It may help to use a straw.
 If you need to use a small amount of liquid, you can use an oral syringe.
 You can get this from your pharmacist.

 - Do not keep the drink to give later.